HSG-AIML-Teaching/GSERM2024-Lab/README.md

 ![Course Banner](banner.png)

-Grüezi! 🖐️ Welcome to our GSERM course **Deep Learning: Fundamentals and Applications**, taught by **Prof. Dr. Damian Borth** and **Prof. Dr. Korbinian Riedhammer**.
+Grüezi! 🖐️ Welcome to our GSERM course **Deep Learning: Fundamentals and Applications**, taught by **Prof. Dr. Damian Borth**.
 In this course, theoretical and practical hands-on coding lab sessions alternate to provide a better learning experience.

 The guided coding labs will be taught by **Marco Schreyer**.
 The Python programming, Machine Learning, and Deep Learning lab materials are available and accessible through this GitHub repository.